jentery/mdia200v2/worksheet1.md

 A response to Worksheet 1 is due by 10am on Thursday, February 1st.

-I will deduct five points for every business day (excluding holidays and weekends) that I receive Worksheet 1 after Friday, February 2nd at 10am.
+I will deduct five points for every business day (excluding holidays and weekends) that I receive Worksheet 1 after Monday, February 5th at 10am.
 I will close the submission portal at 10am on Thursday, February 15th and cannot accept any submissions after the portal is closed.
 Thank you for understanding.